aishwarya-codespace/cafe-sales-dashboard/README.md

 - Salad and Juice are the top-selling items
 - Card payments are more popular than cash
-- Takeaway orders are increasing
+- Instore orders are increasing

 ## Conclusion